Go back

 Why Study Instructional Technology

-In this digital age, skills in using instructional technologies and principles of instructional design are essential in classrooms and training environments.
-As a candidate in APSU's Instructional Technology master's program, you'll advance your skills in areas like multimedia creation, digital publishing, and
+This program is for educators seeking to enhance their teaching skills through technology, individuals in leadership roles within instructional technology, professionals working in training environments, and those who predominantly work with computers.
+Proficiency in leveraging instructional technologies and applying principles of instructional design is crucial in today’s workplace.
+As a candidate in APSU's Instructional Technology master's program, you'll advance your skills in areas such as multimedia creation, digital publishing, and designing effective digital instruction.

 Admissions Requirements